 ONE quarter of the whole number of disciples were prepared to believe their Lord, and to seek until they had obtained what He promised.
-Let us be amongst their number, and join them in their search, and in the blessing obtained.
-Let us learn from them what real "waiting upon the Lord" is.
+Let us be amongst their number, and join them in their search, and in obtaining the blessing.
+Let us learn from them what real " waiting upon the Lord " is.

-They return to Jerusalem (Luke xxiv., 52), although that city had crucified their Lord, and might do so to them.
-Yet, in confident expectation of what the Lord is about to do, they enter, not in fear of the Jews or in sorrow for their departed Lord, but with "great joy."
-If we have really in faith grasped the promise of the Father, we too shall begin to wait upon Him in joyous, confident expectation of what He is about to do.
+They returned to Jerusalem (Luke 24: 52), although their Lord had been crucified there and they might be also.
+Yet, in confident expectation of what the Lord had promised to do, they enter, not in fear of the Jews, nor in sorrow for their departed Lord, but with "great joy".
+If we have in faith really grasped the promise of the Father, we too shall begin to wait upon Him in joyous, confident expectation that we may receive the fulness that has been promised.

-They meet together in the upper room.
-Their Lord is not amongst them as He used to be.
+They met together in the upper room.
+Their Lord was not amongst them as He used to be.
 But the ascension scene is still in their hearts.
 They now know Jesus as the Exalted One.
-They realise that He has taken His seat at the right hand of God.
-They know that He is there as their great High Priest, to plead for them to the Father.
-For the first time they are praying in His name.
-And they have confident faith that, whatever they ask in that name, they will receive (John xiv., 13).
+They realise that He has taken His seat on the right hand of God, and is there as their great High Priest to plead for them to the Father.
+For the first time they are praying in His Name.
+And they have confident faith that whatever they ask in that Name they will receive (John 14: 13).